 You will serve the needs of the recipient by making the information in the custom email clear, polite, and robust.
 The email represents the last step in customer service and brings the purchase process to an end.
 The custom email is also a lucrative opportunity to market upcoming events as well as encourage the ticket buyer to share their excitement with their friends and family – facilitating additional ticket sales.
 This email will leave an impression on your customers.
 It could also lead customers to buy more tickets to other events or them following you on Twitter.

 The ThunderTix custom email template allows you to customize your email template for beautifully formatted confirmation emails that closely match the look and feel of your business.

-To get started customizing, you must first be on the email page.
-To do this, click on the email tab, located in the black navigation bar near the top of the page.
+To get started customizing, you must first be on the confirmation email page.
+To do this, click on the Templates tab, located in the left-hand navigation menu, and select Confirmation email.

 Previewing The Email

 Once you are on the Email page, you will be shown something like this below.

 This is a preview of the email that will be sent out to customers.
 This displays sample data, the real email sent out to customers will have the specific event date and other details specific to that customer’s order.
 You can scroll up and down to see the full example email.

 As shown, the preview is an accurate representation of what your customer will see in their email program that supports HTML “rich formatting“.
 It is important to note that there can be great differences in how email programs render and display custom email.
 The feature is designed for the most widely used email programs (Example: Microsoft Outlook, Apple Mail, and web-only email programs like Gmail), but not every possible email program has been accounted for.
 Custom emails may render in a less than than optimal way in obscure, seldom used email programs like AOL and Hotmail.
 As a fail-safe, every ThunderTix custom email confirmation has the option for the recipient to view it as plain text.

 If you are unsatisfied with any component of this preview email, then follow the steps below to customize the email to your liking.